ravendb/ravendb-python-embedded/README.md

 ```

 #### Open the RavenDB studio in the browser
-To open RavenDB studio from PyRaven-Embedded you can use `open_studio_in_browser` method and the studio will open automatically
+To open RavenDB studio from Pyravendb-Embedded you can use `open_studio_in_browser` method and the studio will open automatically
 one your default browser.

 ```python